nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

     2. Another way is to click on ‘File’ menu item and click on ‘Exit’.
     3. Lastly, you can enter the `exit` command.

+## Adding a Client
+1. Adding a new client
+   1. Prerequisites: None
+   2. Test Case: `add n/Betsy Crowe e/betsycrowe@example.com a/Newgate Prison p/1234567 pf/West, 1-room, $100000, $200000`<br>
+   Expected: A new client is created at the end of the list with a buyer tag.
+Details of the new client is shown in the result display.
+   3. Test Case: `add n/John Doe p/98765432 e/johnd@example.com a/John street block 123 #01-01, pr/East, John street block 123 #01-01, 2-room, $200000`<br>
+   Expected: A new client is created at the end of the list with a seller tag.
+Details of the new client is shown in the result display.
+   4. Test Case: `add n/Mary Sue`<br>
+   Expected: No client is created.
+Error details are shown in the result display and list remains the same.
+   5. Other incorrect add commands to try: `add`, `add p/999`, `...`<br>
+   Expected: Similar to previous.

+## Editing a Client

+1. Editing a client while all clients are being shown
+   1. Prerequisites: List all clients using the `list` command.
+Multiple clients in the list.
+   2. Test case: `edit 1 n/John Deen`<br>
+   Expected: Name of first client is changed to John Deen.
+Details of the edited client is shown in the result display.
+   3. Test case: `edit 1 n/Mary Susna p/999`<br>
+   Expected: Name and Phone number of first client is changed to Mary Susan and 999 respectively.
+Details of the edited client is shown in the result display.
+   4. Test case: `edit 0`<br>
+   Expected: No client is edited.
+Error details are shown in the result display.
+List remains the same.
+   5. Other incorrect edit commands to try: `edit`, `edit 1 John Done`, `...`
+   Expected: Similar to previous

-## Deleting a Person
+## Deleting a Client

-1. Deleting a Person while all Persons are being shown
+1. Deleting a client while all clients are being shown
-    1. Prerequisites: List all Persons using the `list` command.
-Multiple Persons in the list.
+    1. Prerequisites: List all clients using the `list` command.
+Multiple clients in the list.
-    2. Test case: `delete 1`Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.
+    2. Test case: `delete 1`<br>Expected: First client is deleted from the list.
+Details of the deleted contact shown in the result display.
 Timestamp in the status bar is updated.
-    3. Test case: `delete 0`Expected: No Person is deleted.
-Error details shown in the status message.
-Status bar remains the same.
+    3. Test case: `delete 0`<br>Expected: No client is deleted.
+Error details shown in the result display.
+List remains the same.
     4. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size or smaller than 0)Expected: Similar to previous.

+## Favoriting a client

+## Finding a client

+## Sorting clients

+## Matching clients

 ## Uploading an Image